Nafees2789/Team-Directory/README.md

 ## Available Insights

-- `Added the hover effects or animations to improve user experience.`
+- `Added the hover effects or animations to improve user experience`

 - `Added the Search Functionality`

 - `Added Font style Poppins`

+- `Developed the Website to be reponsive for the both the web view and mobile view`